-According to research, eating a diet rich in fruits and vegetables can help reduce menopausal symptoms, build strong bones, and prevent bone loss, which is extremely common during menopause.
+Eating a diet rich in fruits and vegetables can help reduce menopause symptoms, build strong bones, and prevent bone loss, a common occurrence during menopause.
 A nutrient-dense diet can help you maintain a healthy weight while effectively fighting menopausal weight gain.
-It can also prevent heart disease, which is much more common among women after menopause than before due to reduced estrogen, weight gain, and age.15,16
+It can also prevent heart disease, which is much more common among women after menopause than before due to reduced estrogen, weight gain, and age.
+11,12

-For simple yet delicious recipe ideas to support your health during menopause, I recommend my Autoimmune Solution Cookbook, which is filled with delicious, nutrient-dense, autoimmune-friendly, and thyroid-supporting recipes.
+For simple yet delicious recipe ideas to support your health during menopause, I recommend my Autoimmune Solution Cookbook.
+It is filled with delicious, nutrient-dense, autoimmune-friendly, and thyroid-supporting recipes.

 6. Supplement with Vitamin D and Calcium